theakshat1/CIFAR-YOLO-Vision/README.md

 The object detection model is built using TensorFlow and Keras, while the YOLO algorithm is implemented using OpenCV and Darknet.
 The repository provides a comprehensive example of how to train a CNN for image classification and perform object detection on images.
 The code includes data preprocessing, model training, and visualization of results.
 It serves as a practical guide for understanding and implementing these computer vision techniques.

-## Image Classification
+## Object Detection

-The code includes the following steps for image classification:
+The code demonstrates object detection using the YOLO algorithm:

 1. Loading and preprocessing the CIFAR-10 dataset.
-2. Building a CNN model for image classification.
+2. Building a CNN model for Object Detection.
 3. Training the model on the dataset.
-4. Evaluating the model's performance on test data.

-## Object Detection

-The code also demonstrates object detection using the YOLO algorithm:

-1. Downloading the YOLO model files and class names.
+4. Downloading and Loading the YOLO model files and class names.
-2. Loading the YOLO model and class labels.
-3. Downloading a test image and running object detection on it.
-4. Displaying the image with bounding boxes and labels for detected objects.
+5. Evaluating the model's performance on test data.

 ## Usage